 (From Diffusion of Innovations)

-, have great financial lucidity, very social and have closest contact to scientific sources and interaction with other innovators.
+Innovators (2.5%) – Innovators are the first individuals to adopt an innovation.
+Innovators are willing to take risks, youngest in age, have the highest social class, have great financial lucidity, very social and have closest contact to scientific sources and interaction with other innovators.
 Risk tolerance has them adopting technologies which may ultimately fail.
 Financial resources help absorb these failures.
-(Rogers 1962 5th ed
+(Rogers 1962 5th ed, p.
+282)

-– Individuals in this category will adopt an innovation after the average member of the society.
+Late Majority (34%) – Individuals in this category will adopt an innovation after the average member of the society.
 These individuals approach an innovation with a high degree of skepticism and after the majority of society has adopted the innovation.
-Late Majority are typically skeptical about an innovation, have below average social status, very little financial lucidity, in contact with others in late majority and early majority, very little opinion leadership
+Late Majority are typically skeptical about an innovation, have below average social status, very little financial lucidity, in contact with others in late majority and early majority, very little opinion leadership.

 If we were to graph these groups, we’d see the standard bell shape curve: